 In 2014, HCA submitted a heritage application to stabilize the Hermitage Ruins located at 739 Sulphur Springs Road, Ancaster within the Dundas Valley Conservation Area.
-The Heritage Permit Review Sub-committee and the Hamilton Heritage Municipal Committee were not in favour of the proposal mainly due the amount of heritage building fabric that would be lost.
-The application was considered by City Council at their meeting on August 15, 2014 at which time they deferred any decision in order to permit additional time for Councilor Ferguson to develop an alternative restoration proposal and funding formula.
+The Heritage Permit Review Sub-committee and the Hamilton Heritage Municipal Committee were not in favour of the proposal mainly due to the amount of heritage building fabric that would be lost.
+The application was considered by City Council at their meeting on August 15, 2014, at which time they deferred any decision in order to permit additional time for Councilor Ferguson to develop an alternative restoration proposal and funding formula.

 Councilor Ferguson quickly put together a restoration proposal with the assistance of

 restoration of the three main walls of the Hermitage ruins at their existing height.
 This proposal was considered by the Hamilton Conservation Authority Board of Directors at their September 4, 2014 meeting and their direction was as follows:

 - The previous approval for the stabilization project was rescinded.

 - The restoration proposal put together by Rock Solid Natural Masons Ltd. was approved as the preferred option for the restoration of the Hermitage ruins.

 - Staff were directed to pursue the required permits to implement the restoration work.